Nandez22/CIS122/Info/BubbleSort.md

       <td>2</td>
     </tr></table></td></tr></table></br>

-And finally for the last itteration of our inner loop, we take a look at index 4 and 5.
-Clearly they need to be swapped, but you may notice that now 6 is marked green.
+Finally, for the last iteration of our inner loop, we take a look at indices 4 and 5.
+They need to be swapped, after doing so you may notice that we marked 6 green.
 This is because we know for a fact it is in the correct place.
-Think about it for a minute, is it possible for the max number of an array to not end up all the way to the right using this method?
+Think about it for a minute, is it possible for the max number of an array to not end up to the right using this method?
 <table><tr><td><table><tr>
       <td>1</td>
       <td>4</td>